-This course will provide the student with the theory of hemodynamic monitoring and management of the critically ill patient.
-An overview of the neonate and pediatric patient will be presented with emphasis on the treatment and management of those with cardiopulmonary diseases.
-Advanced pulmonary function testing and interpretation of the test results will also be covered as well as pulmonary function equipment and quality control procedures for the equipment.
-Prerequisite: Completion of 1st, 2nd, and summer semester RESP courses
+This course will provide the student with the theory of assessing a newborn & pediatric patient.
+The pathophysiology, clinical manifestations, & treatment of neonatal and pediatric disorders will be presented with emphasis on management of those disorder.
+All aspects of neonatal mechanical ventilation will be covered.
+Advanced pulmonary function testing and interpretation of the test results as well as pulmonary function equipment and quality control procedures for the equipment will be discussed.
+Prerequisite: Completion of 1st, 2nd, and summer semester RESP courses.

-RESP-214 Respiratory Specialties 3-0-3
+RESP-214 Respiratory Specialties

-This course will introduce the student to the specialization topics of assessment of sleep and breathing disorders.
-The student will learn the basic principles of sleep physiology, manifestations of sleep disorders and will receive an overview of the procedures to perform sleep and breathing disorder tests.
-Topics of respiratory home care, pulmonary rehabilitation and nutrition for the cardiopulmonary patient will also be covered as well as the techniques, procedures and equipment that pertain to home care and rehabilitation of the patient.
+This course will introduce the student to the specialization topics related to respiratory care including bronchoscopy, chest tubes, polysomnography testing and sleep disorders, respiratory home care, pulmonary rehabilitation, patient education & health promotion for the cardiopulmonary patient.
 Electrocardiogram testing will be discussed with the information necessary to assess, interpret and treat life-threatening arrhythmias.
+The theory of hemodynamic monitoring and management of the critically ill patient will also be covered.
+Prerequisite:

-Cardiopulmonary exercise stress testing will also be introduced.
-Prerequisite: Completion of 1st, 2nd, and summer semester RESP courses
+Completion of 1st, 2nd, and summer semester RESP courses